What's At Stake

 - It limits mitigation to a 100-year flood event, in the face of climate change induced events of much greater severity.

 - Serious consideration was not given to alternatives more congruent with current federal recommendations that flood avoidance and mitigation be pursued, rather than flood control dams.
+We believe an upstream detention strategy should be considered and vetted as thoroughly as other options provided by CH2MHill.

 - It would take 5-7 years to complete.